The best wireless earbuds with 1-day battery life (at the time of writing this).

 The overall sound signature can be described as balanced and is rather good.

 There’s a good balance among ranges, and none is emphasized over proportions.

 But keep in mind, if you prefer deep bass, these might not be the best for you.
 While the lows can go deep and are definitely present, they aren’t too strong.

-For a basshead, these are a bad choice because lows are less prominent than in most Bluetooth earbuds.
+For a basshead, these are a bad choice because lows are less prominent.
+See best bass earbuds instead.

 You hear the rumble but not the punch.